Facebook Journalism Project Scholarship

 • Personal statement demonstrating your commitment to NLGJA: The Association of LGBTQ Journalists’ mission and the field of journalism

 The Facebook Journalism Project Scholarship is a one-time award.
 Recipients of the scholarship are ineligible to receive additional scholarships from NLGJA: The Association of LGBTQ Journalists or any of the other participating diversity-focused journalism associations through 2022.
 Other participating associations include, Asian American Journalists Association, National Association of Black Journalists, National Association of Hispanic Journalists and Native American Journalists Association.

 Applicants do not need to be a member of the LGBTQ community to apply.

 The scholarship is available only to U.S. citizens or permanent residents who plan to attend a full year of school in the U.S. The scholarship may not be used to pay for course work or credits earned abroad.
 The scholarship award may pay for tuition only.
 The amount of the scholarship award will not exceed the student’s annual tuition costs.
 NLGJA: The Association of LGBTQ Journalists will work with college or university financial aid offices to determine the best schedule for distributing awards, which will be sent directly to the institution.
 No payments will be made directly to students.
 The scholarship must be disseminated within the calendar year it is awarded.

 Deadline and Schedule

 The application window for the 2022-2023 Steve Mason Sports Media Scholarship is now closed.
 Check back in Spring 2023 for the next round of applications.
 NLGJA: The Association of LGBTQ Journalists is not responsible for any incomplete or late applications, nor any late applications due to e-mail delays.
-The recipients will be notified about their award in July 2020.
+Applicants will be notified of the status of their application in July 2022.